Transmasculine Guide: Dosing

 What should my estradiol (E2) reading be?

 The typical range for adult males is 10 – 50 pg/ml although this varies due to age and individual factors.
 Try to aim within this range, although slightly higher levels are not something to worry about.
-Try to keep your estradiol under 70pg/mL
+Try to keep your estradiol under 70pg/mL.

 Hormone therapy in general is very safe and effective as long as you take reasonable doses.